Kikuyu civilians rounded up during "Operation Anvil", April 1954 |

 one absence.
 Being unprepared for class discussion will also count as an unexcused absence.
 Much

-of the subject matter of this course may be completely unfamiliar to many students and I am always
+of the subject matter of this course may be completely unfamiliar to many students and the instructor is always

 available outside of class hours to answer any questions, even those as simple as the spelling of